-Screening programmes play a crucial role in early breast cancer detection.
-Mammography remains the best method to detect breast cancer in an early stage.
-Mammography is a technique of imaging which produces a 2D image of the 3D organ.
-Digital breast tomosynthesis is a pseudo-3D imaging technique based on a series of low dose images of the breast from different angles and therefore has the potential to overcome the tissue superposition issue thus improving detection of breast lesions.
+Digital mammography is an imaging technique that creates a 2D image of the breast.
+Digital breast tomosynthesis is a pseudo-3D imaging technique based on a series of low dose images of the breast from different angles that has the potential to overcome the tissue superposition issue, thus improving detection of breast lesions.

 Should screening using digital breast tomosynthesis vs. digital mammography be used in organised screening programmes for early detection of breast cancer in asymptomatic women?